awseward/vafb-schedule-scraper/README.md

 # vafb-schedule-scraper

-A simple scraper to parse rocket launch dates from Vandenberg AFB's launch schedule site
+A simple tool to scrape launch dates from Vandenberg AFB's launch schedule site